mebn/biljettsystem/server/README.md

 ASP.NET Core webAPI for cross platform RESTful API Server.

 ## How to run
-The easiest way to run the server is with `docker-compose up` from the root directory.
+The easiest way to run the server is with `docker-compose up server` from the root directory.
 More info [here](/README.md).

 ### Install necessary programs
 #### Alternative 1